Are donations to Prairie State Legal Services tax-deductible?

 We accept gifts made by VISA or Master Card.
-Generally, credit card gifts are processed on the last Friday of each month.
 Please provide us with your credit card information and the amount you wish to give by using the pledge form at the link below.
 You may also contact us directly at (815) 965-2134.

 You are welcome to make a pledge in support of Prairie State Legal Services.
 Just let us know the amount of your pledge, the length of your pledge (multi-year pledges are accepted) and how you prefer to pay the pledge.
 We recommend that you fill out the pledge form at the link below and mail it to our Administrative Office.
 You will receive a letter confirming the terms of your pledge.

 For credit card gifts and pledges, please send this pledge form to our Administrative Office at the address below:

 Securities gifts are the transfer of stock, bonds, and other securities, especially those that have increased in value.
 For instructions on making a securities gift to Prairie State, please contact Prairie State Administrative Office at (815) 965-2134.

 An easy way to double or even triple your donation to Prairie State is to find out if your company has a matching-gift program.
 Such programs typically match all or a percentage of employee contributions to charitable organizations, making the employer a partner in employees' personal philanthropy.
 Simply obtain a matching-gift form from your employer's personnel office, fill it out, and provide it to PSLS with your contribution.

 A bequest provision is a simple statement in your will that gives to Prairie State any one of the following:

 We are happy to help you with the language relating to a bequest.